 Legally you cannot be dismissed from your role following an injury at work claim and that includes suffering an injury following an assault in the workplace.
 If they attempt to do so, you could have grounds for an unfair dismissal claim and should speak to our experts as soon as possible.

 We are the UK’s most experienced personal injury law firm.
-With nearly 100 years’ experience of securing significant amounts of compensation for victims of workplace injury, our expertise and legal guidance is unrivalled.
+With over 100 years’ experience of securing significant amounts of compensation for victims of workplace injury, our expertise and legal guidance is unrivalled.
 We are proud to only ever act for the injured – we have never, and will never, represent employers or their insurers in any type of personal injury claim, making us uniquely committed to claimants.
 Learn more about Thompsons Solicitors and our pledge to you.

 Thompsons Solicitors are specialists in all matters relating to workplace assault compensation claims and will expertly advise you as to whether or not you have a valid assault at work claim.
 There are strict time limits in place to make any injury claim, so contact our accident at work lawyers today for legal guidance.
 Call 0800 0 224 224, make a request for one of our experts to call you or simply fill out our quick and free online claim form.